 Deductions can reduce your income and ultimately reduce taxes.
-Credits can reduce the amount of tax you owe or may increase your tax refund.
+Tax credits can reduce the amount of tax you owe or may increase your tax refund.
 Certain credits may give you a refund even if you do not owe any tax.